Great

 a native of

-the non-profit trail organization he founded in 1994 and still
+the non-profit trail organization he founded in 1994 and still working

-passionate about its mission of "Keeping the Coast for Everyone"
+to realize its mission of "Keeping the Coast for Everyone"

 through trails, public access and coastal preservation.
 He